afrose-97/RegExValidator/README.md

 ## License

 This project is licensed under the MIT License.
-See the [https://github.com/afrose-97/RegExValidator/blob/master/LICENSE.txt](LICENSE) file for details.
+See the [MIT License](https://github.com/afrose-97/RegExValidator/blob/master/LICENSE.txt) file for details.

 ---